 4051 = Excel

 4059 = Word Starter

 Also, a component of this virtualization was a drive letter that was created from the host to the server.
-On my test system this drive was reserved as Q: and used the “AppVirt App FS”.
+On my test system, this drive was reserved as Q: and used the “AppVirt App FS”.
 What was interesting was that this drive was exposed only from within the application – not locally on the computer (or client).
-Getting at it involved going to the “File Open” dialog, choosing “Computer” and then opening the Q: drive.
-Clearly this drive contained all of the office applications (including WINWORDC.EXE, EXCELC.EXE).
+Getting at it involved going to the “File Open” dialogue, choosing “Computer” and then opening the Q: drive.
+Clearly, this drive contained all of the office applications (including WINWORDC.EXE, EXCELC.EXE).
 These files were all contained in a directory named: Q:140066.enu and accounted for about 600mb of files.

-Overall the speed of this version of office was nice – it was also nice to be using the application that should have been included on computers back when the Works application was being installed.
+Overall the speed of this version of Office was nice – it was also nice to be using the application that should have been included on computers back when the Works application was being installed.
 The ability to open, edit and save word documents on any computer, for free is a major boost for Microsoft.
 If they are listening – they should remove any sort of activation/control from this version of Office and allow anyone to use it.
 Early indications inside of log and help files show mentions of an activation framework.